IDI-Systems/acre2/docs/wiki/development/building.md

 title: Building
 ---

 This page describes how you can setup your development environment for ACRE2, allowing you to properly build ACRE2 and utilize file patching.
-ACRE2 currently supports **Mikero Tools** (Windows only) and **HEMTT** (Windows and Linux).
+ACRE2 currently supports **HEMTT** (recommended) on Windows and Linux and **Mikero Tools** on Windows.

 ## Requirements